clojit/clojit-doc/Bytecode Spec.md

 FNEW creates new closure for the function referenced by `jump` in the variable slot `dst`.

-    OP          A       B       C
+    OP          A       D
-    SETFREEVAR  dst     src     idx
+    SETFREEVAR  dst     idx
-    GETFREEVAR  dst     src     idx
+    GETFREEVAR  dst     idx

-SETFREEVAR sets the free variable `idx` of closure `dst` to the value of the variable in `src`.
+SETFREEVAR sets the free variable `idx` to the value of the variable in `src`.
-GETFREEVAR copies the value of the free variable `idx` from the closure `src` into the variable in `dst`.
+GETFREEVAR copies the value of the free variable `idx` into the variable in `dst`.

 ## Tail Recursion and Loops